Sonia-corporation/stale/CONTRIBUTING.md

 - Check if the pull request has any of the ignored labels and stop the processing if this is the case (coming from the `pull-request-ignore-any-labels` input)
 - Check if the pull request has an assignee and stop the processing if this is the case (coming from the `pull-request-ignore-all-assignees` input)
 - Check if the pull request has any of the ignored assignees and stop the processing if this is the case (coming from the `pull-request-ignore-any-assignees` input)
-- Check if the pull request has a project card and stop the processing if this is the case (coming from the `pull-request-ignore-all-project-cards` input)
+- Check if the pull request has a project and stop the processing if this is the case (coming from the `pull-request-ignore-all-projects` input)
-- Check if the pull request has any of the ignored project cards and stop the processing if this is the case (coming from the `pull-request-ignore-any-project-cards` input)
+- Check if the pull request has any of the ignored projects and stop the processing if this is the case (coming from the `pull-request-ignore-any-projects` input)
 - Check if the pull request has any of the ignored milestones and stop the processing if this is the case (coming from the `pull-request-ignore-any-milestones` input)
 - Check if the pull request has a milestone and stop the processing if this is the case (coming from the `pull request-ignore-all-milestones` input)
 - Check if the pull request creation date is before x date and stop the processing if this is the case (coming from the `pull-request-ignore-before-creation-date` input)
 - Check if the pull request is a draft and stop the processing if this is the case (coming from the `pull-request-ignore-draft` input)
-- Check if the input `pull-request-only-any-project-cards` contains some project cards.
-If this is the case and the pull request has at least one project card matching linked to it, the processing will continue, else the processing will stop.
+- Check if the input `pull-request-only-any-projects` contains some projects.
+If this is the case and the pull request has at least one project matching linked to it, the processing will continue, else the processing will stop.
 - Check if the input `pull-request-only-any-milestones` contains some milestones.
 If this is the case and the pull request has at least one milestone matching linked to it, the processing will continue, else the processing will stop.
 - Check if the input `pull-request-only-any-assignees` contains some assignees.
 If this is the case and the pull request has at least one assignee matching linked to it, the processing will continue, else the processing will stop.
 - Check if the input `pull-request-only-with-assignees` contains some assignees.
 If this is the case and the pull request has at least one assignee linked to it, the processing will continue, else the processing will stop.
 - Check if the input `pull-request-only-with-milestones` contains some milestones.
 If this is the case and the pull request has at least one milestone linked to it, the processing will continue, else the processing will stop.
-- Check if the input `pull-request-only-with-project-cards` contains some project cards.
-If this is the case and the pull request has at least one project card linked to it, the processing will continue, else the processing will stop.
+- Check if the input `pull-request-only-with-projects` contains some projects.
+If this is the case and the pull request has at least one project linked to it, the processing will continue, else the processing will stop.
 - Check if the pull request has already a stale state (stale label)
   - If the pull request has a stale label, check if it was updated after the addition of the stale label
     - If it was updated, remove the stale state (stale label) and stop the processing